uccser/cs-unplugged/docs/source/author/writing_guide.rst

   | col 2 is      | centered      |   $12 |
   | zebra stripes | are neat      |    $1 |

+.. raw:: html
+  :file: ../_static/html_snippets/markdown_example_table.html

-The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.
+The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily, but there must be at least 3 dashes separating each header cell.
 You can also use inline Markdown.

 .. code-block:: none